open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Api/README.md

 at runtime.
 The Metric API is designed to process raw measurements, generally with the intent to produce continuous summaries of those measurements.

-## Introduction to OpenTelemetry .NET Traceing API
+## Introduction to OpenTelemetry .NET Tracing API

 .NET runtime had `Activity` class for a long time, which was meant to be used for tracing purposes and represents the equivalent of the OpenTelemetry